List of Alabama High School Athletic Association championships

 The Alabama High School Athletic Association (AHSAA) is the governing body of athletic programs for junior and senior high schools in the U.S. state of Alabama.
 It conducts state championship competitions in all AHSAA-sanctioned sports.
 Mountain Brook holds the most team championships with 203 state titles, followed by St. Paul’s Episcopal with 190; UMS-Wright with 166; and Hoover with 147.
 Mountain Brook boys tennis (29) and girls tennis (34) lead the all-time state title count as individual sports.
 Bayside Academy volleyball holds the consecutive record for girls sports with 21 titles (2002–22).
 Grissom boys swimming and diving holds the consecutive record for boys sports with 13 titles (1984–96).

 Baseball

-Since the tournament’s establishment in 1948, sixty-nine tournaments have been held with a total of 132 champions.
-The first being Ramsay and most recent first-time champions being Glenwood, Hackleburg, and Tuscaloosa County (2025).
-Fifty-eight teams hold multiple state titles, with thirty-eight winning consecutive titles.